jacksleight/laravel-omni/README.md

 ## Creating Components

 To create an Omni component simply create a new view file anywhere in the views directory, they do not need to live in `/components` or `/livewire`.

-A basic standard component looks like this:
+An Omni component looks like this:

 ```blade
 <?php